Profile

 Denmark: Pernille Bigaar, Lundgrens

-Dominican Republic; Aimee Prieto, Prieto Cabrera & Asociados
+Dominican Republic: Aimee Prieto, Prieto Cabrera & Asociados

 Egypt: Hazim Rizkana, Rizkana & Partners